 According to the CDC, a high body mass can lead to serious health conditions.
 Because of this, insurance companies analyze your BMI to determine your risk-level.
 A high BMI means higher premiums.

-In 2016, VT had a 27.6 percent obesity rate, the 40th highest in the country.
+In 2019, VT had a 27 percent obesity rate, the 6th lowest in the country.
 Of the many state residents who used QuoteWizard to compare health insurance plans, 23 percent had a BMI in the obese range.

 Tobacco users spend more on health insurance because of the high risks from smoking.
 About 17 percent of VT residents are smokers, the 23rd lowest rate in the country.